This post may contain affiliate links. Click here to see what that means.

 - Place the frozen empanada(s) on a sheet pan.
 Bake for 15-20 minutes until the edges are golden.

-The Paleo AIP Community E-Cookbook Series
+Other Books in the Paleo AIP Community E-Cookbook Series

 Update ~ The Giveaway Has Ended